-The Learning Innovation Unit has pulled together some tips based on recent experience (2017) of supporting the delivery of postgraduate distance learning programmes in the Faculty and in response to student feedback from these programmes.
+The Learning Innovation Unit has pulled together some tips based on its experience of supporting the delivery of postgraduate distance learning programmes in the Faculty and in response to student feedback from these programmes in 2017.
 These practices could also be used on our campus-based and blended learning programmes to enhance the experience of all our students.

 - To facilitate the creation of a cohort identity, provide an interactive online programme induction to give students a chance to get to know each other and to become familiar with the various technologies (this will depend on what you are using on your programme).